bemurphy/spec_run_queue/README.markdown

 If you do not provide a configuration, the runner will assume a binary of `rspec` and use the stdout notifier.

+Note, if you wish to use `ruby-growl` for notifications, you currently must specify a the ~> 3.0 series of the gem yourself.

 USAGE
 =====